carlos-a-g-h/the-ledger-of-my-shed/README.md

 - HTMX (It is bundled along with this project but you can provide your own if you want to)

 ## How Do I run this ?

+First of all, Make sure you have a MongoDB server instance available to use, wether you have it locally or remotely, it doesn't matter

 First of all, open up the "config.yaml" file and adjust it to your needs